jaantoots/bridgeview/README.md

 This contains the porcelain methods for data generation and links to other necessary directories.

+- `generate.py` is used for all data generation
 - Configuration files (in JSON) are required for data generation (see `bridge` package and examples in `models`)
-- It is possible to add trees randomly or from a file using `treegrow`
+- It is possible to add trees randomly or from a file using `treegrow.py`
-- `exrconvert` is useful for converting depth images from OpenEXR to plain text (needs Python2 due to libraries)
+- `exrconvert.py` is useful for converting depth images from OpenEXR to plain text (needs Python2 due to dependencies)

 ## Usage